25 Feb How the Death Penalty Is a COVID-19 Superspreader

 What Can Be Done To Improve The Situation Now And In The Future?

 Ultimately, the use of federal executions shed light on the lack of the BOP’s protocol for COVID-19.
-While death penalty executions have turned into COVID-19 superspreader events, there are plenty of other indicators that prisons are superspreaders to inmates, employees and the communities.
+While death penalty executions have turned into COVID-19 superspreader events, there are plenty of other indicators that prisons are superspreaders to prisoners, employees and the communities.

 According to Prison Policy Initiative, areas with prisons that hold bigger populations reported COVID-19 cases earlier and had larger spikes.
 Further, according to its data, mass incarceration added more than 500,000 cases in three months.